This food is from where?!

 You see, food is life, and life is too precious to waste.
 At a time when 1 in 7 Americans are food insecure, it is shameful to put food into dumpsters.
 It’s a waste of money, precious resources such as energy, water, and fossil fuels, and it is a waste of life.
 So we’re doing something about it.
 Because we care about our fellow Americans, and we know that you do too.
 We care about everyone who lives on earth, and we know that you do too.

 #WastefulUSA and #WastefulWI

 We’ve started a citizen patrol to call out grocery stores and hold them accountable for their waste.
 We are calling on YOU to take out your smart phones and peek into the dumpsters of whatever supermarkets and restaurants you have nearby.
 But you don’t even have to get in the dumpster to be a part of this movement.
 If you find wastefulness simply take a photo, upload it to social media with #WastefulUSA (or #WastefulWI in Wisconsin) and tweet and tag the wasteful companies.
 Let them know we are not ok with them wasting food when there are hungry people out there.
 We are not ok with them wasting our future!

 What can grocery stores and supermarkets do to be a part of the solution?

 1. Create less waste in the first place by managing inventory better and being ok with aesthetic imperfections in food.

-There is no good reason that any store can’t do this.
-We know these are businesses and it all comes down to profitability but we are calling on them to operate on the triple bottom line and that is people, planet, and profit.
-It is their responsibility and it is now our responsibility to hold them accountable.
+There isn’t any good reason that ALL that stores can’t do this.
+We know these are businesses and it all comes down to profitability, but we are calling on them to operate on the triple bottom line and that is people, planet, and profit.
+It is their responsibility, and it is now our responsibility to hold them accountable.